Skip to main content

 Baking conversions guide showing 1 cup flour = 125g, 1 cup sugar = 200g

-Essential baking measurement conversions
+important baking measurement conversions

 You followed the American recipe exactly.
 Same ingredients, same oven temperature, same baking time.
 Yet your cake came out dense while the original looked fluffy and perfect.
 What went wrong?
-The answer lies in a fundamental difference between how Americans and Europeans measure ingredients.
+The answer lies in a importante difference between how Americans and Europeans measure ingredients.
 A "cup" of flour can vary by 30% depending on how you scoop it, while grams are always precise.
 Professional pastry chefs never use cups - and after reading this, you'll understand why.

 1The Hidden Problem with Cup Measurements